It is pretty obvious and common for pets to catch fleas and eventually show up at home with a full load of them.

 1. Backyard specks

-After the small walk, remove them and inspect for fleas.
+After the short walk, could you remove them and inspect them for fleas?
 They will be in the form of black pepper specks.
 Those dingy places are most likely the places where your pets contracted the pests from.

 How to Get Rid of the Fleas